maucon/MCEndgame/README.md

 * `/killer`: Provides information about the last mob that eliminated you
 * `/dungeon-remaining`: Displays details on the number of mobs still alive within the dungeon
 * `/dungeon-filter`: Opens the filter page, allowing you to manage item blacklisting
-* `/dungeon-artifacts`: Opens the artifact page, showcasing and changing equipped artifacts
+* `/dungeon-totem`: Opens the totem page, showcasing and changing equipped totems
-* `/dungeon-artifact-give`: Generates a new artifact for the player
+* `/dungeon-totem-give`: Generates a new totem for the player
 * `/item-info`: Presents details about the stat rolls of the item currently held in the main hand
 * `/dungeon-statistics`: Exhibits dungeon statistics, including the count of monsters slain
 * `/dungeon-progress`: Indicates or modifies the current progress of a player within the dungeon